Otto Herzog

-Otto Friedrich Herzog (30 October 1900 – 6 May 1945) was a German Nazi Party politician and SA-Obergruppenführer.
-During the closing months of the Second World War, he commanded the Volkssturm forces during the siege of Breslau and died there when the city fell to the Red Army in May 1945.
+Otto Friedrich Herzog (30 October 1900 – 6 May 1945) was a German Nazi Party politician and SA-.
+During the closing months of the Second World War, he commanded the forces during the siege of Breslau and died there when the city fell to the Red Army in May 1945.

 Early life

 Herzog was born the son of an innkeeper in Zeiskam, in the Rhenish Palatinate.
 After attending elementary school from 1907 to 1914, and two years of vocational school, he began an apprenticeship in trade in Landau in December 1916 but enlisted as a cadet in the Bavarian Non-commissioned Officer Training School in Fürstenfeldbruck on 1 June 1917.
 Sworn in on 13 October, he was discharged at the end of the First World War in November 1918 without having seen combat.
-From 1 May to 30 September 1919, Herzog was part of the Freikorps led by Franz Ritter von Epp, and was involved in the suppression of the Bavarian Soviet Republic.
+From 1 May to 30 September 1919, Herzog was part of the led by Franz Ritter von Epp, and was involved in the suppression of the Bavarian Soviet Republic.
 During this action in early May, he was seriously wounded when he was shot in the lung, abdomen and upper left arm.
-Beginning in October 1919, Herzog served in the Reichswehr with the 41st Rifle Regiment in Munich.
-He was also a member of the military association Bund Reichskriegsflagge (Imperial War Flag League) that was headed by Ernst Röhm, and participated with it in Adolf Hitler's Beer Hall Putsch in November 1923, for which he would later be awarded the Blood Order.
-As a participant in the failed coup, he was dismissed from the Reichswehr at the end of December.
+Beginning in October 1919, Herzog served in the with the 41st Rifle Regiment in Munich.
+He was also a member of the military association that was headed by Ernst Röhm, and participated with it in Adolf Hitler's Beer Hall Putsch in November 1923, for which he would later be awarded the Blood Order.
+As a participant in the failed coup, he was dismissed from the at the end of December.
 From 1924 to May 1929, he worked as a sales assistant.